MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/entity-operations.md

 More information: [Access formatted values](entity-operations-query-data.md#access-formatted-values)

 ## Entity.RelatedEntities

-When you create an entity record you can also define a set of related entity records to create in the same operation.
+When you create an entity record (table row) you can also define a set of related entity records to create in the same operation.
 More information: [Create related table rows in one operation](entity-operations-create.md#create-related-entities-in-one-operation)

 When you retrieve an entity record using <xref:Microsoft.Xrm.Sdk.Messages.RetrieveRequest> you can set <xref:Microsoft.Xrm.Sdk.Messages.RetrieveRequest.RelatedEntitiesQuery> with a query to include related entity records in the results.
 More information: [Retrieve with related rows](entity-operations-retrieve.md#retrieve-with-related-records)